Casey Cep

 Casey Cep is an American author and journalist.
 Cep is a staff writer at The New Yorker, and her work has appeared in The New York Times, The Paris Review, The New Republic, and other publications.
-Cep's debut non-fiction book, published by Knopf, Furious Hours: Murder, Fraud, and the Last Trial of Harper Lee (2019), tells the story of how Harper Lee worked on, but ultimately failed to publish, an account of a murder trial that happed in Alabama in 1977.
+Cep's debut non-fiction book, published by Knopf, Furious Hours: Murder, Fraud, and the Last Trial of Harper Lee (2019), tells the story of how Harper Lee worked on, but ultimately failed to publish, an account of a murder trial that happened in Alabama in 1977.

 Biography

 Cep was born and raised on the Eastern Shore of Maryland.
 After attending public schools in Talbot County, Maryland public schools, including Easton High School, Cep graduated magna cum laude from Harvard University in 2007 with a degree in English.
 Cep attended the University of Oxford on a Rhodes Scholarship, earning an M.Phil. in theology.
 After internships at the New Republic and other publications, she became a staff writer at The New Yorker.

 Cep's first book, Furious Hours: Murder, Fraud and the Last Trial of Harper Lee, was published by Knopf in May 2019.
-The book focuses on the life and criminal trials of Rev. Willie Maxwell —an African American preacher and businessman, five of whose relatives died during the span of seven years, all after he procured life insurance policies for them.
+The book focuses on the life and criminal trials of Rev. Willie Maxwell – an African American preacher and businessman, five of whose relatives died during the span of seven years, all after he procured life insurance policies for them.
 Additionally, the book examines the trial of the Reverend's killer, which Harper Lee attended and planned to write about in her final book, though it remained unfinished at the time of her death.
 The Alabama lawyer, politician, and civil rights pioneer Tom Radney defended Rev. Maxwell during several murder investigations and civil trials for insurance payouts, and subsequently represented his accused killer.

 The podcast Criminal spoke with Casey Cep about Rev. Willie Maxwell and Harper Lee's unfinished book in their episode titled "The Reverend."